siglun/danish-sonnets/sonnet-analysis.md

         </xsl:variable>
         <xsl:value-of select="$lines_per_strophe"/>
         ```
-That is, iterate over the line groups in a poem, and count the lines
-        in each of them.
+That is, iterate over the line groups in a poem, and count the lines in each of them.

 I have summarized these data about all poems in ADL with 14lines.
 There are 243 of them (there might be more, but then they have erroneous markup).

 You find these sonnet candidates in a table here sonnet_candidates.xml.
 Please, find an extract from it below.
-File name (link to source)Title (link to view)xml:idmetadata referenceStrophe structureaverage number of vowels per line
+File name (link to source)Title (link to view)xml:idmetadata referenceStrophe structureaverage number of vowels per line./aarestrup07val.xmlJeg havde faaet Brev fra dig, Nanetteworkid73888#biblid738884 4 3 311.0./aarestrup07val.xmlTag dette Kys, og tusind til, du Søde ...workid75376#biblid753764 4 3 311.0714./aarestrup07val.xmlSonetworkid76444#biblid764444 4 3 311.5./brorson03grval.xml1.workid76607#biblid76607148.7143./claussen07val.xmlSKUMRINGworkid63580#biblid635801410.8571./claussen07val.xmlTAAGE OG REGNDAGEworkid66036#biblid660364 4 3 313.9286./claussen07val.xmlMAANENS TUNGSINDworkid66131#biblid661314 4 3 313.8571./jacobjp08val.xmlI Seraillets Haveworkid63094#biblid63094146.7143
-              ./aarestrup07val.xml

-              Jeg havde faaet Brev fra dig, Nanette
-            workid73888#biblid738884 4 3 311.0
-              ./aarestrup07val.xml

-              Tag dette Kys, og tusind til, du Søde ...
-            workid75376#biblid753764 4 3 311.0714
-          ./aarestrup07val.xml

-            Sonet
-            workid76444#biblid764444 4 3 311.5./brorson03grval.xml1.workid76607#biblid76607148.7143
-          ./claussen07val.xml

-            SKUMRING
-            workid63580#biblid635801410.8571
-              ./claussen07val.xml

-              TAAGE OG REGNDAGE
-            workid66036#biblid660364 4 3 313.9286
-              ./claussen07val.xml

-          MAANENS TUNGSIND
-            workid66131#biblid661314 4 3 313.8571
-              ./jacobjp08val.xml
-            I Seraillets Haveworkid63094#biblid63094146.7143
-Sophus Claussen's first poem may or may not be a sonnet,
-        Brorson's poem is not.
-All of those with strophe structure 4
-        4 3 3 are definitely sonnets, as implied by strophe
-        structure and the "approximately pentametric" number of
-        vowels per line (and, by the way, Aarestrup often points out
-        that he is actually writing sonnets in text or titles).
+Sophus Claussen's first poem may or may not be a sonnet, Brorson's poem is not.
+All of those with strophe structure 4 4 3 3 are definitely sonnets, as implied by strophe structure and the "approximately pentametric" number of vowels per line (and, by the way, Aarestrup often points out that he is actually writing sonnets in text or titles).

 # Then we have the rhymes

 Beauty is in the eye of the beholder, says Shakespeare.
-I believe that
-        he is right.
-Then, however, I would like to add that the rhymes and
-        meters of poetry (like the pentameter) is in the ear of listener.
-It
-        is time consuming to read houndreds of poems aloud and figure out the
-        rhyme structure.
-So an approximate idea of the rhymes could be have
-        comparing the verse line endings.
+I believe that he is right.
+Then, however, I would like to add that the rhymes and meters of poetry (like the pentameter) is in the ear of listener.
+It is time consuming to read houndreds of poems aloud and figure out the rhyme structure.
+So an approximate idea of the rhymes could be have comparing the verse line endings.

 This is error prone, though.
 Consider this sonnet by P.M.
 Møller.
 Den Svend, som Tabet af sin elskte frister,Vildfremmed vanker om blandt Jordens Hytter;Med Haab han efter Kirkeklokken lytter,Som lover ham igen, hvad her han mister.Men næppe han med en usalig bytter,Hvis Hjerte, stedse koldt for Elskov, brister,Som sig uelsket gennem Livet lister,Hans Armod kun mod Tabet ham beskytter.Til Livets Gaade rent han savner Nøglen,Hver Livets Blomst i Hjærtets Vinter fryser,Han gaar omkring med underlige Fagter.Ræd, Spøgelser han ser, naar Solen lyser,Modløs og syg, foragtet han foragterDet skønne Liv som tom og ussel Gøglen.
 The the last syllable of the eight first lines are the same '-ter'.
-If
-        you use some script to compare the endings you'll only find single
-        syllable rhymes and miss double syllable ones rhymes.
-I.e., you can
-        erroneously categorize feminine rhymes (with two syllables) as
-        masculine ones (with one syllable).
-(Sorry, I don't know a
-        politically correct vocabulary for these concepts.)
+If you use some script to compare the endings you'll only find single syllable rhymes and miss double syllable ones rhymes.
+I.e., you can erroneously categorize feminine rhymes (with two syllables) as masculine ones (with one syllable).
+(Sorry, I don't know a politically correct vocabulary for these concepts.)

-In order to understand what we hear when reading, we have to consider
-        '-ister' and '-ytter'.
-I.e., it starts with rhyme structure 'abbabaab'
+In order to understand what we hear when reading, we have to consider '-ister' and '-ytter'.
+I.e., it starts with rhyme structure 'abbabaab' not 'aaaaaaaa'.
-        not 'aaaaaaaa'.
 Furthermore, it continues 'cdedec'.

-I have written a set of scripts that traverse the
-        sonnet_candidates.xml
-        table.
-        Transform that file using iterate_the_rhyming.xsl
-        selects poems with 14 lines and strophe structure 4 4 3 3.
-        It generates a shell script which when executed pipes the content through other scripts that retrieve content,
-        remove punctuation and finally detags them.
-        The actual text is then piped through a perl script that
-        analyse the endings according to the silly and flawed method described
+I have written a set of scripts that traverse the sonnet_candidates.xml table.
+Transform that file using iterate_the_rhyming.xsl selects poems with 14 lines and strophe structure 4 4 3 3.
+It generates a shell script which when executed pipes the content through other scripts that retrieve content, remove punctuation and finally detags them.
+The actual text is then piped through a perl script that analyse the endings according to the silly and flawed method described above.
-        above.

 It works, sort of, until it doesn't.
-For poems with 4
-        4 3 3 strophe structure, you can find the result in rhymes_3chars.text and rhymes_2chars.text for three
-        and two letter rhymes, respectively.
+For poems with 4 4 3 3 strophe structure, you can find the result in rhymes_3chars.text and rhymes_2chars.text for three and two letter rhymes, respectively.
 Run
 ```
         grep -P '^[a-q]{14}' rhymes_3chars.text   | sort | uniq -c | sort -rn
         ```
 to get a list of rhyme structure and their frequencies.
-The rhyme
-        structures that occur more than twice are:
+The rhyme structures that occur more than twice are:
 ```
         6 abbaabbacdecde
         5 abbaabbacdcdcd